This article was first published in June 2019 and updated in November 2019

 Visiting the Mustafa Centre for the first time can be quite daunting as it is basically a maze of everything and anything all under the same roof.
 Here are a few tips and tricks to make your browsing experience that much better.

 The first thing to note is that if you are carrying a backpack, the security personnel will use cable ties to seal your backpack.
-If there is anything inside your bag that you think you’ll need once inside, rather place it in your pockets.
+If there is anything inside your bag that you think you’ll need once inside, or anything valuable, rather place it in your pockets.
 Better yet, bring a fanny pack 🙂

 Try to avoid weekends if you can, as the store is said to swell to over 15,000 customers during these 2 days.
 And remember, it is open 24hrs a day, so going after 10pm is another option if you want to miss the crowds.